 If you're involved in any legal action, you need to inform your trustee.
 If you have a pending court case, you should contact the court to confirm whether you must still attend.
 Contact the Commonwealth courts.

-This starts from the day we accept your bankruptcy application.
-If a creditor makes you bankrupt, we calculate the bankruptcy period from the date you file your Bankruptcy Form.
+Your bankruptcy period starts from the day we accept your bankruptcy application.
+If a creditor makes you bankrupt, the bankruptcy period starts from the date you file a statement of affairs that we accept.
 In some cases, your trustee can lodge an objection[?] to extend the bankruptcy for up to eight years.